kelvin-maina-cpu/votex_agent/readme.md

 # 🤖 MARK XXXIX-OR (39)
-### The Ultimate Cross-Platform Personal AI Assistant — By FatihMakes
+### The Ultimate Cross-Platform Personal AI Assistant — By Kelvo KE

 > 📺 **[Watch the full setup video on YouTube](https://youtu.be/ldvDNzwnM8k)**